biggoron/everscape-cleaned/mysql_data/README.txt

  -> Deletes root user
  -> need a client/server infrastructure: painfull for Data Analysis
- -> On the database is built, if modification are done, it is difficult to share database
+ -> Once the database is built, if modification are done, it is difficult to share database
  -> Plenty of useless and redundant data